jfpoilpret/fast-arduino-lib/dox/tutorial.md

 - `1` is the timer number (`0`, `1` or `2` on UNO)
 - `Handler` is the class that contains the code to be called when the interrupt occurs
 - `&Handler::on_timer` is the Pointer to Member Function (often abbreviated *PTMF* by usual C++ developers) telling which method from `Handler` shall be called back when the interrupt occurs
-In FastArduino, interrupt handling follows some patterns that are further described [here](TODO) and won't bed eveloped in detail now.
+In FastArduino, interrupt handling follows some patterns that are further described [here](TODO) and won't be developed in detail now.

 Now we can finally start writing the code of the `main()` function:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}